-The assault on Gaza marked the culmination of a 60-year policy of collective punishment and killing by Israel against the Palestinians.
-The continuing occupation, along with the illegal separation wall, has destroyed any semblance of a Palestinian economy, and today 70 per cent of Palestinians live in crushing poverty.
+Israel’s latest assault on Gaza, Operation Cast Lead, marked one of the lowest points in its 60 years of repression towards the Palestinian people.
+The continuing occupation, along with the illegal separation wall, has destroyed any semblance of a Palestinian economy and today 70 per cent of Palestinians live in crushing poverty.
 More than half depend on food aid to survive.

 A strategic response

 The response of Palestinian civil society to this ongoing destruction is to call for an international boycott, divestment and sanctions (BDS) campaign similar to the one conducted against South Africa.
 Palestine activists now commonly refer to Israel as an ‘apartheid state’, deliberately invoking the former South African regime and the revulsion people felt towards it.
 Ronnie Kasrils, a prominent ANC member and Jewish South African, has even described the situation in Gaza and the West Bank as ‘infinitely worse than apartheid’.

 As Naomi Klein has argued, ‘The relevance of the South African model is that it proves that BDS tactics can be effective when weaker measures (protests, petitions, back-room lobbying) have failed.’
 She points out that a BDS campaign against a small, trade-dependent country like Israel could actually succeed.